NimbleMarkets/ollamatea/README.md

 Of course, one might feed the chart data directly to Ollama, or perhaps render images it with higher fidelity (e.g. headless HTML charting to images).
 But abstractly this workflow could work with any ANSI text display or BubbleTea component `View()`.
 It might be an interesting avenue to explore for some interfaces.

-This expands on some of the ideas in this [`ntcharts` accessibility issue](https://github.com/NimbleMarkets/ntcharts/issues/2).
+This work expands on some of the ideas in this [`ntcharts` accessibility issue](https://github.com/NimbleMarkets/ntcharts/issues/2).
+You can see an example with market data on the [`ot-timechart` README](./cmd/ot-timechart/README.md).

 ```
 usage:  ./bin/ot-timechart [--help] [options] --in <input-csv-filename>